 VI.
-There Are Cumulative Risks and Environmental Impacts from Unreplaced and Unrefurbished Plant and Equipment Requiring NEPA Identification and Analysis as Potentially Damaging to the Environment
+There Are Cumulative Risks and Environmental Impacts from Unreplaced and Unrefurbished Plant and Equipment Which Must Be Identified and Analyzed As Potentially Damaging to the Environment

 Concerns, usually framed as safety-related, also implicate potentially large negative environmental impacts.
 A Palisades reactor core meltdown at the Palisades reactor would have large environmental impacts for the Great Lakes region.
-Palisades has long had multiple high-risk pathways to meltdown, including the single worst neutron-embrittled reactor pressure vessel in the country,11 at risk of through-wall fracture.
+Palisades has long had multiple high-risk pathways to meltdown, including the single worst neutron-embrittled reactor pressure vessel in the country, 13 at risk of through-wall fracture.
 The plant has steam generators and a reactor vessel closure head, or lid, that have needed replacement for two decades.

-Full replacement of the steam generators at Palisades may well be required,12 at a cost of \$510 million.
-In mid-2022, Holtec had paid some lip service to repairing tubes, or even entirely replacing the stream generators (at a cost of \$510 million), in a secret bailout application to DOE,13 obtained from the State of Michigan via a Freedom of Information request submitted by Beyond Nuclear.
-But recently, Holtec spokesman Nick Culp revealed the company no longer plans to repair or replace the dangerously age-degraded steam generators.14
+Full replacement of the steam generators at Palisades may well be required, 14 at a cost of \$510 million.
+In mid-2022, Holtec had paid some lip service to repairing tubes, or even entirely replacing the stream generators (at a cost of \$510 million), in a secret bailout application to DOE, 15 obtained from the State of Michigan via a Freedom of Information request submitted by Beyond Nuclear.
+But recently, Holtec spokesman Nick Culp revealed the company no longer plans to repair or replace the dangerously age-degraded steam generators.
+16

-Although Holtec seems to ignore the need to also replace Palisades' reactor vessel closure head, previous owner Consumers Energy acknowledged the need to do this as long ago as May 2006.15 Replacement of the reactor vessel closure head also represents another significant construction impact.
+Although Holtec seems to ignore the need to also replace Palisades' reactor vessel closure head, previous owner Consumers Energy acknowledged the need to do this as long ago as May 2006.
+17 Replacement of the reactor vessel closure head also represents another significant construction impact.

 Another significant construction impact is the need to address chronic control rod drive mechanism (CRDM) seal failures.
-A CRDM seal leak forced Entergy to close Palisades 11 days
+A CRDM seal leak forced Entergy to close Palisades 11 days earlier than planned, on May 20, 2022.
+Palisades has suffered CRDM seal leaks since 1972, a uniquely bad operating experience, as documented by David Lochbaum, retired Nuclear Safety Project director at Union of Concerned Scientists.
+As Lochbaum concluded, little more than